Kshishdmn017/Kshishdmn017/README.md

 <h1 align="center">Hi 👋, I'm Kashish Koushal</h1>
 <h3 align="center">With a Bachelor's degree in Civil Engineering , I possess a strong command of data analytics tools, statistical analysis, and data visualization techniques.
-My proficiency in programming languages such as Python, R, and SQL enables me to extract valuable insights from complex datasets.</h3>
+My proficiency in programming languages such as Python and SQL enables me to extract valuable insights from complex datasets.</h3>

 - 📫 How to reach me **kashishdmn017@gmail.com**